vporton/coding_challenge/README.md

 errors.

-Should have used GraphQL GitHub API (v4) to reduce the transfered data amount, but sadly I do not yet know GraphQL and this is a quick project.
-If I'd worked on a serious project, I'd first study GraphQL.
+Should have used GraphQL GitHub API (v4) to reduce the transfered data amount, but sadly there is no support of GraphQL in used librarires and this is a quick project.
+If I'd worked on a serious project, I'd use GraphQL.

 TODO: ETag and date